Be informed about policies that guide and protect McGaw Medical Center of Northwestern University, trainees and program staff.

 Addressing Housestaff Concerns and Grievances

 The McGaw Medical Center of Northwestern University is committed to providing a supportive educational environment for its trainees.
 An important part of that commitment is to maintain an educational and professional culture that fosters learning for all housestaff members.
-McGaw residents and fellows and Northwestern University Feinberg School of Medicine faculty members are governed by the Safe and Healthy Learning Environment Policy.
+McGaw residents and fellows, and their clinical supervisors including all Northwestern University Feinberg School of Medicine (FSM) faculty members are governed by the Safe and Healthy Learning Environment Policy.

 All faculty members, students, residents, and fellows must review this policy yearly and attest they understand and will abide by its contents.

 Housestaff members who have any concerns regarding their educational and/or professional environment may raise their concerns either in writing or verbally in a variety of ways without fear of intimidation or retaliation.
 There is no time limit to reporting concerns.
-Routes to report concerns, feedback, or grievances include: Program Director, Departmental Chair, McGaw-GME Office, Designated Institutional Official (DIO), FSM Ombudsperson, Vice Dean for Education, McGaw Housestaff Association/Northwestern McGaw Underrepresented Residents & Fellows Forum (NMURFF).
+Routes to report concerns, feedback, or grievances include: Program Director, faculty mentor, Chief Resident, Departmental Chair, McGaw-GME Office, Designated Institutional Official (DIO), FSM Ombudsperson, Vice Dean for Education, McGaw Housestaff Association/Northwestern McGaw Underrepresented Residents & Fellows Forum (NMURFF), McGaw Director of Diversity and Inclusion.
+Concerns may also be raised via the online anonymous portal.

 Once a concern is raised, the contact person will notify the Designated Institutional Official (DIO)/Dean for Graduate Medical Education.
 The DIO will arrange a meeting between the individual housestaff member (if known) or the reporter (Ombudsperson, McGaw Housestaff Association or NMURFF representative, Faculty member), the DIO, and other appropriate McGaw leadership to discuss the issues involved and to attempt to resolve those issues.
 If a resolution is successfully reached at this meeting, the DIO will issue a short written statement to the housestaff member, reporter, and/or others as needed, setting forth the agreed upon resolution.
 If a resolution is not successfully reached after a meeting with the DIO, the DIO may convene an ad-hoc subcommittee of the GMEC, implement a GMEC directed Internal Review, or take whatever other action s/he deems appropriate under the circumstances.
 If the investigation finds a concern regarding faculty, Departmental leadership, the learning environment, or other significant issue(s), the Dean of FSM will be notified.
-In the event that the DIO is the subject of the concerns, feels a conflict of interest, or is otherwise unable or unwilling to fulfill this role, the President of McGaw will select a faculty member of the GMEC to fulfill the role of the DIO with regard to the grievance.
+In the event that the DIO is the subject of the concerns, feels a conflict of interest, or is otherwise unable or unwilling to fulfill this role, the President of McGaw will conduct an investigation him/herself or select a faculty member of the GMEC to fulfill the role of the DIO with regard to the grievance.
 If the housestaff member has concerns regarding the process or its fairness, they should contact the confidential/discreet FSM Ombudsperson or the Vice Dean for Education.
+Any resident or fellow may also refer any faculty issue, including a perceived conflict of interest related to addressing a concern or grievance, to the Vice Dean for Faculty Affairs, William Lowe, MD, for discussion and evaluation.

 McGaw forbids retaliation against anyone for reporting a concern, registering a complaint, or reporting harassment pursuant to Northwestern University’s Non-Harassment and Non-Discrimination policy, assisting in making a harassment complaint, participating in an investigation, filing a charge of discrimination, or otherwise pursuing his/her rights under applicable municipal, county, state, and federal laws.
 Anyone experiencing or witnessing any conduct s/he believes to be retaliatory should immediately report it to any of the individuals named above, the confidential/discreet FSM Ombudsperson, or FSM leadership including the DIO/Associate Dean for GME or the Vice Dean of Education.
 Please note that both Northwestern University and all member hospitals have codes of conduct and non-retaliation policies that relate to the conduct of hospital employees in a teaching institution and the responsibility of a safe and healthy learning environment for trainees.